 11. Jerome Candy Shops

-During our three-day visit to Jerome, we visited OJ's Copper Country Fudge three times.
-Yes, it's that good!
-Choose from a tantalizing selection of homemade fudge in flavors like Candy Cane, Orange Cream, and Chocolate Jalapeño, as well as more traditional options.
-Also, ice creams and hot cocoa are available.
+Choose from a tantalizing selection of homemade fudge at OJ’s Copper Country Fudge.
+Look for flavors like Candy Cane, Orange Cream, and Chocolate Jalapeño, as well as more traditional options.
+Ice cream and hot cocoa are also available.

 Another sweet option in Jerome is Rickeldoris Candy & Popcorn Company.
-Kids get their pick of popcorn, gourmet chocolates, and novelty candies.
-This shop makes its own popcorns with such flavors as Prickley Pear, Cheddar, and Mixed Fruit.
+Buy treats like popcorn, gourmet chocolates, and novelty candies.
+This shop makes its own popcorn in such flavors as Prickly Pear, Cheddar, and Mixed Fruit.

-The non-profit Jerome Historical Society Mine Museum is supposedly open seven days a week, but was closed (or getting ready to close for lunch) every time we stopped by.
+The Jerome Historical Society Mine Museum is supposedly open seven days a week, but was closed (or getting ready to close) every time we stopped by.

-That's partially because we visited during off-season in January.
-And it's partially because an independent Wild West town like Jerome does things as it sees fit!
+That’s partially because we tried to visit this non-profit museum during the off-season in January.
+And it’s partially because an independent Wild West town like Jerome does things as it sees fit!

 Mostly gone is the era of late-night debauchery in Jerome.
-Nowadays almost everything in town closes up around 6 pm, including restaurants (at least in winter).
-Thankfully, a few do remain open.
+In fact, nowadays nearly everything in town closes around 6 pm in winter.
 Choose from an eclectic bunch of family-friendly restaurants in town for breakfast, lunch, and dinner.

 The Mine Café